tomtomjhj/dots/README.md

 * `git blame --reverse` (`fugitive_<CR>` in blob with count) may not show the commit that deletes the line when the path includes merge commits.
   <https://stackoverflow.com/a/42707940>
 * `git range-diff`
+* Rebasing merge commit with conflict resolution and other additional changes (that modify the part of code that didn't produce conflict marker, but conceptually is a conflict).
+  `git rebase --rebase-merges origin/master` + rerere doesn't seem to carry over the additional changes.
+  See REBASING MERGES?
+  Had to merge the merge commit.